Cultural Foundation Grant Program

 A current student at Gwinnett Technical College, Hayat Olusanya is working to complete her culinary degree.
 Although she has worked in the hospitality industry for several years, cooking is her true passion and she found herself seeking to express her creativity through the food she prepares.
-Hayat draws inspiration from her travels and likes to bring together flavors from around the world.
-Her goal is to complete her culinary studies, as well as study nutrition, as she works toward a career helping show Americans that both healthy and delicious options can coexist.
+Hayat draws inspiration from her travels and likes to bring together flavors from around the world. her goal is to complete her culinary studies, as well as study nutrition, as she works toward a career helping show Americans that both healthy and delicious options can co-exist.

 North Cobb High School rising junior, Alicia Jackson, always knew she was interested in Hospitality Management, but she was not sure which area would be the best fit.
 She attended Hospitality Careers Academy 2021, emerging as a true servant-style leader.
 In addition, Alicia is a gifted athlete with a background in gymnastics and a current member of her high school JROTC.

 Hospitality, Alliance Academy for Innovation

 Rising junior, Anthony Giordano attends Alliance Academy for Innovation and is well on his way to a career in the field of Marketing.
 A member of the 2021 class of Hospitality Careers Academy, Anthony has served as a Vice President of finance and career development for his DECA chapter his first two years of high school.
 Additionally, he is also Executive Director of his own not-for-profit, Anthony's Arcade, which provides video games to Atlanta Area children's hospitals.